Llandaff: History

 The Bishop's Palace, also known as Llandaff Castle or Bishop's Castle now in ruins, lies to the south of the cathedral.
 It is believed it was constructed at a similar date to Caerphilly Castle, in the late 13th century.
 It is also believed it was abandoned after being attacked and damaged by Glyndŵr in the 15th century.
 The gatehouse of the Palace survives, and the courtyard is now a public garden.

 Llandaff never developed into a chartered borough, and by the 19th century, was described as "reduced to a mere village...
 It consists of little more than two short streets of cottages, not lighted or paved, terminating in a square, into which the great gateway of the old palace formerly opened, and where are still several genteel houses."

 Historically, Llandaff was informally known as a 'city', because of its status as the seat of the Bishop of Llandaff.
 This city status was never officially recognised, largely because the community did not possess a charter of incorporation.
 The ancient parish of Llandaff included a wide area.
 Apart from Llandaff itself, it included the townships of Canton, Ely, Fairwater, and Gabalfa.

 During the development of the South Wales coalfield and Cardiff Docks, the parish was gradually absorbed into the Borough of Cardiff during the 19th and 20th centuries.
 Seen as a clean and green up-market countrified village location close to the fast developing city, many of the better-off coal merchants and business people chose to live in Llandaff, including the Insole family.
 The house now known as Insole Court dates originally from 1856.
 Llandaff itself became a civil parish, and from 1894 to 1922, was part of the Llandaff and Dinas Powis Rural District.
 On 9 November 1922, the county borough of Cardiff was extended to include the area.

+1952 mid-air collision

+On Monday 14 July 1952 at 1.15pm, two de Havilland Vampire aircraft from RAF Merryfield, of 208 Advanced Flying School, collided in mid-air at 29,000 ft.
+One Vampire, VF265, went straight through a three-storey building next to the Llandaff Hotel, to the basement, killing a 53 year old woman.
+Another Vampire, TG297, crashed in Pontcanna Fields & Llandaff Fields.

+Pilot Officer G H Patterson, from the VF265 aircraft, from Houghton-le-Spring, landed in the middle of Cardiff Airport, and walked to Cardiff Aeroplane Club.
+Pilot Officer B F Shaw, from the TG297 aircraft, from West Sussex, landed in the River Rumney.